mpEsri/vesselshape-generator-for-geoevent/vesselshape-generator-processor/README.md

 The Introduction to GeoEvent tutorial has a simple TCP-Console application that will be used for most of the tests.
 It can be found [here](http://www.arcgis.com/home/item.html?id=b6a35042effd44ceab3976941d36efcf).

-You will use the RangeFan-Test service from the Solutions Test Configuration to test the functionality of the Range Fan Calculator.
+You will use the AIS-Test service from the Solutions Test Configuration to test the functionality of the Range Fan Calculator.
-* Open the RangeFan-Test service in GEE Manager.
+* Open the AIS-Test service in GEE Manager.
-* Click on the rangefan-tcp-txt-in Input and expand the 'Advanced' tab.
+* Click on the ais-tcp-txt-in Input and expand the 'Advanced' tab.
 Note that the input uses TCP port 5606.
 * Open the ArcGIS GeoEvent Simulator (this is installed with GeoEvent Extension and can be found at the GeoEvent Extension install location).
 * Make sure the Server points to the server on which GeoEvent Extension is deployed (default is local host).
 * In the upper right, change the port to 5606 and  click the button with the red X to connect (Note: if you cannot connect the server is not listening on that port.
 This may be because the Input in GeoEvent extension has not been started).
 * Make sure 'File' is selected in the combo box on the upper left.
 * Click the 'Load File' button in the upper right.
 * In the new dialog, click the file folder button in the upper right.
-* Browse to the ./solutions-geoevent-java/data/simulation-files/ directory.
+* Browse to the ./vesselshape-generator-for-geoevent/data/simulation-files/ directory.
-* Select rangefan.csv and click 'Open'
+* Select ais.csv and click 'Open'
 * Click the 'Load' button.
 In the Preview Edits window you will see 1 record.
 * Browse to the directory of the TCP-Console application (if you downloaded it from the tutorial it will be at ./IntroductionToGeoEvent/utilities/tcp-server-app).
 * Double click TCPServerApp.bat (the application will not start if no services are listening on port 5570 - if you have deployed the test configuration an output service has been configured to listen on this port.
 Check that the Output tcp-out-5570 has been deployed and started).